MikeMaximus/gbm/GBM/readme.txt

 Disclaimer:

 Version 1.1.0 makes fundamental changes to how GBM works with game configurations and backup data, in addition to many other updates.
-Please read the changes below carefully before upgrading.
+Read the changes below carefully before upgrading.

 I've done my best to make sure the upgrade process allows everyone to continue using their existing data and configurations.

-However, users who are sharing a backup folder between multiple PCs will experience some data loss at some point due to the changes in this upgrade.
+However, users who are sharing a backup folder between multiple PCs will experience data loss at some point due to the changes in this version.
 Please read "Known Issue #1" in this file for details.

 All Platforms: